hackforla/peopledepot/docs/contributing.md

 1. precommit-check.sh - sanity checks before committing (calls other scripts, but doesn't stop progress on error like it should)
 1. createsuperuser.sh - creates a default superuser (assumes apt env. requires `expect` util to be installed)

-### Working with issues

 #### Submit a bug

 #### Submit a feature request

-#### Contribute to an existing issue

-1. Find issue in Prioritized Backlog [here](https://github.com/hackforla/peopledepot/projects/1)
-1. Assign issue to yourself and move it to In progress
-1. Follow the steps in the issue description to complete the issue
-1. Create a pull request and tag it with the issue number (i.e. closes #15)

-### Create a new issue

-To create a new issue, please use the blank issue template (available when you click New Issue).
-If you want to create an issue for other projects to use, please create the issue in your own repository and send a slack message to one of your hack night hosts with the link.

 ### Working with forks and branches